MarufZak/study-logs/understanding-linux-kernel/README.md

 There are 5 ways for process communication in Linux:

 1. Pipes and FIFOs (named pipes).
 Good for producer/consumer interactions, where one fills the pipe, and other reads it.
 2. Semaphores.
-Described in System V IPC.
+A set of primitive semaphore counters to synchronize resource access.
 3. Messages.
 Allow processes to exchange data by reading and writing to predefined message queues.
-Linux offers two types of it: System V IPC (covered in System V IPC) messages and POSIX messages (covered in POSIX message queues).
+Linux offers two types of it: System V IPC messages and POSIX messages.
 4. Shared memory region.
 Allow processes to exchange data via shared block of memory.
 Good for apps where a huge amount data is shared.
-Discussed in System V IPC.
 5. Sockets.
 Allow process on different computers to exchange data through network, can be on the same host computer.

 ### Pipe